Dr. Lynette Hinings-Marshall

 Choices

 Lloyd for a boy.
 Grace for a girl.
 We both hoped for a girl.
-When there was no baby after years without contraception I took it as a sign.
-Career is more important.
-So, I moved to America.
-It seemed the right decision.
+When there was no baby after years of trying I took it as a sign.
+Career was more important.
+So, I left Australia for the promise of success in America.
+Did I do the right thing?

 Lost